-There’s a rich history of the Chinese ghost — as many as 1,520 spirits have been compiled.
+There’s a rich history of Chinese ghosts — as many as 1,520 spirits have been compiled.

 A Chinese monster of folklore that causes drought, believed to come from hundred-day-old corpses that don’t decompose, and rise from the earth as Jiangshi (literally “stiff corpse,” or Chinese zombies).
 Digging up, beating and burning Jiangshi were popular folk customs during the Ming (1368-1644) and Qing (1644-1911) eras, usually from moist graves in drought areas.
 This custom continued in areas of Shandong up til the 1960s and features in the Shi Jing, China’s first anthology of poetry compiled by Confucius in the 6th to 5th centuries BCE.
 In Han mythology, Han Ba is believed to be Pa, the drought fury, the daughter that Huang Di summoned to help him defeat his archenemy Chi You.
 Pa refused to return to her caves in the mountains and instead wanders the earth.

-This Chinese demon lives in the mountains, like to roar in the wind and rain, and shoots poisonous darts.
-Venom from the male demon kills instantly, while that from the female induces swelling and lengthens the agony.
+This Chinese demon lives in the mountains, likes to roar in the wind and rain, and shoots poisonous darts.
+Venom from the male demon kills instantly, while that from the female induces swelling and lengthens the agony of death.
 The dart of Dao Lao Gui means certain death within a day, unless treated promptly.
 The demon was documented in Soushen Ji, and still frequents many contemporary video games.

 China’s Ghostwriter: The True Story Behind Jackie Chan’s New Movie “Knight of Shadows”